engineering87/OpenSharpTrace/README.md

 [![Build](https://github.com/engineering87/OpenSharpTrace/actions/workflows/dotnet.yml/badge.svg)](https://github.com/engineering87/OpenSharpTrace/actions/workflows/dotnet.yml)
 [![stars - opensharptrace](https://img.shields.io/github/stars/engineering87/OpenSharpTrace?style=social)](https://github.com/engineering87/OpenSharpTrace)

-OpenSharpTrace is a C# .NET library that allows extending any WebApi controller to automate a custom trace and observability of REST APIs in microservices environment.
+**OpenSharpTrace** is a .NET/C# library that augments Web API controllers to automatically trace requests/responses and key metadata for observability in microservices.

+✅ **Persistence supported:** **Microsoft SQL Server** via **Entity Framework Core**

 ## Features
 OpenSharpTrace offers the following features to enhance tracing and logging capabilities in .NET applications:

-- **Distributed Tracing**: Seamlessly integrate distributed tracing into your application to monitor and analyze requests across services.
-- **Customizable Sampling**: Support for configurable sampling strategies to manage trace data volume effectively.
-- **Extensible Framework**: Easily extend and adapt the library to fit your specific tracing needs.
-- **Performance Optimization**: Minimal performance overhead to ensure smooth application operation.
-- **Multi-environment Support**: Effortless configuration and deployment across various environments, including development, staging, and production.
+- **Controller-level tracing** – hooks into `OnActionExecuting` / `OnActionExecuted`.
+- **Batch persistence** – traces are queued in memory and **flushed periodically** in a single DB transaction (default: every 60s).
+- **SQL Server ready** – EF Core `ExecutionStrategy` and `EnableRetryOnFailure`.
+- **Rich trace data** – status code, path (+ query string), client/server IDs, remote IP (with `X-Forwarded-For`), timings, exceptions, JSON payloads.
+- **Simple DI registration** – one extension method to wire everything up.

 These features make OpenSharpTrace a powerful and flexible choice for implementing robust tracing solutions in your .NET ecosystem.

 ## Installation
-You can install the library via the NuGet package manager with the following command:

 ```bash
 dotnet add package OpenSharpTrace
 ```

-### How it works
+## How it works
-OpenSharpTrace implements a custom controller that overrides the `OnActionExecuting` and `OnActionExecuted` events to capture the request and response data.
-These are then encapsulated in a Trace object, which can be persisted specifically to SQL.
-All the relevant information needed for tracing both the request and response is automatically persisted, in details:
+OpenSharpTrace provides a base controller that hooks into the ASP.NET Core action pipeline by overriding `OnActionExecuting` and `OnActionExecute`.
+At the start of each request it snapshots the input and start time; at the end it computes the elapsed time, gathers HTTP/context metadata, serializes request/response payloads, and packages everything into a `Trace`.
+Traces are enqueued in memory and periodically flushed to SQL Server in a single transaction (default interval: 60s) with EF Core’s execution strategy and transient-retry.

+The following fields are captured and persisted:

-* **TransactionId**: identifier associated with the request (retrieved from the header).
+- **TransactionId** – correlation identifier for the request (read from the `TRANSACTION` header if present).
-* **ServerId**: name of the server.
-* **ClientId**: name of the client (retrieved from the header).
-* **HttpMethod**: HTTP method on the controller.
-* **HttpPath**: HTTP endpoint on the controller.
+- **ServerId** – server/host handling the request.
+- **ClientId** – caller identity (read from the `CONSUMER` header if present).
+- **HttpMethod** – HTTP method.
+- **HttpPath** – request path including the query string.
-* **HttpStatusCode**: HTTP result status code.
+- **HttpStatusCode** – response status code.
-* **ActionDescriptor**: full action descriptor detail.
-* **RemoteAddress**: IP address of the consumer.
+- **ActionDescriptor** – fully qualified action identifier.
+- **RemoteAddress** – client IP (prefers `X-Forwarded-For`, falls back to `RemoteIpAddress`; IPv6-mapped addresses are normalized).
-* **JsonRequest**: JSON serialization of the request.
+- **JsonRequest** – JSON serialization of the request arguments.
-* **JsonResponse**: JSON serialization of the response.
+- **JsonResponse** – JSON serialization of the action result (when available).
-* **TimeStamp**: UTC timestamp.
-* **Exception**: possible exception message.
+- **TimeStamp** – UTC timestamp at trace creation.
+- **Exception** – exception message, if any occurred during execution.
-* **ExecutionTime**: total action execution time in milliseconds.
+- **ExecutionTime** – total action execution time in milliseconds.

-**TransactionId** and **ConsumerId** retrieved from the header should be enhanced by the client to allow a possible correlations between calls.
-In order to enhance the two parameters, client will have to add the followuing header keys:
+To enable end-to-end correlation across services, clients should set the following headers on outbound requests:

-* `TRANSACTION` for TransactionId
+- `TRANSACTION` → mapped to TransactionId
-* `CONSUMER` for ClientId
+- `CONSUMER` → mapped to ClientId

 for example: